 Section 3.
 Privileges

 All classes of members are entitled to all rights and privileges of membership as established from time to time by the Board of Directors except that only the Active class of members are eligible to vote.
-Only Active members can hold the positions of President or Vice President.
+Only Active members can hold the position of President.
 Active or Associate members are eligible to hold any other office.

 Section 4.
 Resignation, Suspension, Expulsion, and Reinstatement of Members